benber86/curve_treasury_proposal/README.md

 **The DAO has generated over $40m in revenue in 2024 and is on track to reach a similar amount in 2025.
 Basic operating costs represent only ~10% of this amount.**

 While Curve's revenue fluctuates with the fortunes of the crypto market, the protocol generated over $40m in fees in 2024.
-Fees for the first two months of 2025 amount to ~$5.4m, which, with a crude projection, should get us above 35m this year.
+Fees for the first two months of 2025 amount to ~$5.4m, which, with a crude projection, should get us above $35m this year.
 A typical startup's operating expenses account for 60 to 90% of revenue, for Curve it is only about 10%.
+The protocol is lean, but is also underspending on sustaining its growth.

 ![image](https://github.com/user-attachments/assets/2ca90228-01e9-41d5-8b39-d51a3bcc081b)

-If the money is not used to cover the protocol's operating expenses, where does it all go?
+If the revenue is not used to cover the protocol's growth and operating expenses, where does it all go?
 In short, veCRV.
 A baffling 70% of the DAO revenue is redirected towards governance token stakers:

 ![image](https://github.com/user-attachments/assets/356571d5-9065-49e5-8c71-3522aa3cacdb)

 This is capital that could be reinvested in development, security and marketing but instead goes to reward stakeholders who, since the rise of liquid wrappers, lack long-term incentives to steward the protocol's growth.
 That is not to say that veCRV provides no value to the protocol, but this situation is akin to a four-year-old startup allocating 70% of its revenue to dividends.

-Companies do not typically redistribute revenue in the early years of their lifecycle, and if they do, the [median dividend payout ratio](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/divfund.html) for tech companies is below 15%, 5 times less than what the DAO currently pays out.
-It's also worth noting that while early contributors to the protocol received a sizeable CRV allocation they could lock to receive yield, the composition of the core team and other contributors has almost entirely changed since the early days of the protocol.
+Companies do not typically redistribute revenue to shareholders in the early years of their lifecycle.
+When tech companies do give dividends, the [median dividend payout ratio](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/divfund.html) is below 15%, 5 times less than what the DAO currently pays out.
+It's also worth noting that while early contributors to the protocol received a sizeable CRV allocation they could lock to receive yield, the composition of the core team and other contributors has entirely changed since the early days of the protocol.
 Almost none of the current contributors have a veCRV position sizeable enough to generate sustainable income from yield.

 # Treasury Accumulation Strategies